fsantanna/pingus/ceu/README.md

 ## Conclusion

-We promote the *Structured Synchronous Reactive* concurrency model supported by the programming language Céu for the development games.
+We promote the *structured synchronous reactive* programming model of Céu for the development of games.
 We present 9 in-depth use cases apllied to *Pingus* (an open-source *Lemmings* clone), categorized in 5 control-flow patterns that likely apply to other games.

-We show how the standard way to program games with objects and callbacks in C++ eliminate any vestige of structured programming, such as support for sequential execution, long-lasting loops, and persisting local variables.
+We show how the standard way to program games with objects and callbacks in C++ hinders structured programming techniques, such as support for sequential execution, long-lasting loops, and persisting local variables.
 In this sense, callbacks actually disrupt structured programming, becoming ["our generation’s goto"][goto] according to Miguel de Icaza.